richardlett/GALATIC/README.md

 As to be expected, only memory which is accesible from the GPU is valid.
 In addition, you should be careful as to not mutate anything such that data races could occur or that an order of operations becomes required.

 Use of constructors / destructors is not reccomended for your semiring struct.
 The destructor for this will be ran multiple times before multiplication is complete.
 Ideally the Semiring should be [trivally copyable](https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable).
 Thus you must manually free resources your semiring uses (if any) after you are done.
-Additionally, `T`/`U`/`V`  (input / output types) should also be trivially copyable (I need to follow up on this restriction).
+Additionally, `T`/`U`/`V`  (input / output types) should also be trivially copyable.

 ### Performing Matrix Multiplication